NicolasHammer/personalized-stock-recommender/README.md

 # **Personalized Stock Recommender Systems**
+**Readability:** This document is meant to be read in a dark Markdown environment which has LaTeX enabled, such as VS Code with the "Markdown All in One" extension.
+<br/><br/>

 ## **Contents**
-RecSys for Banking and Financial Services:
+RecSys for Banking and Financial Services
 1. Introduction
 2. Goal
 3. Drawbacks of Current Methods